onnx/tutorials/tutorials/PytorchAddExportSupport.md

 - The first parameter is always the exported ONNX graph.
 - Parameter names except the first must match the names in `forward` EXACTLY.
 - The output tuple size must match the outputs of `forward`.
-- In the symbolic function, we usually need to create an ONNX node in the graph.
+- In the symbolic function, if the target op is already standarized, we only need to create a node in the graph to represent the ONNX operator.
 Check the [API Section](#api) for more details.